PODCAST GEAR & RESOURCESTOOLS I USE OR RECOMMEND

 Workflowy: So awesome!
 Forget to use it, but love for long lists!

-BluBrry: I use PowerPress WordPress Plugin to generate RSS Feed.
+BluBrry: I use PowerPress WordPress Plugin on this site to generate my RSS Feed.

 PodBean:The pricing is good and people generally have good things to say about Podbean.